subirvarma/GeneralCognitics/_posts/2022-10-15-ConvNetsPart1.md

 Grouped Convolutions are illustrated in Figure 23.
 As shown, the regular $3\times 3$ convolution is replaced by the following:

 - Step 1: Compress the input layers using a $1\times 1$ convolution from 256 layers to 128.
-- Step 2: Split the output of Step 1 into 32 separate convolution layers, such that each layer 4 Activation Maps.
+- Step 2: Split the output of Step 1 into 32 separate convolution layers, such that each layer has 4 Activation Maps.
 - Step 3: Use regular $3\times 3$ convolution on each of the 32 layers
 - Step 4: Marge or Concatenate all 32 convolution layers to form a structure with 128 Activation Maps
 - Step 5: Expand the output of step 4 to 256 Activation Maps with a $1\times 1$ convolution